Nette Documentation Preview

 getMethodDeclaringMethod(ReflectionMethod $method): ReflectionMethod

-Returns a reflection of a method that contains a declaration of $method.
-Usually, each method is its own declaration, but the body of the method can also be in the trait and under a different name.
+Returns the reflection of the method that contains the actual declaration of $method.
+Usually, a method is its own declaration, but the method body might originate from a trait and potentially under a different name.

-Because PHP does not provide enough information to determine the actual declaration, Nette uses its own heuristics, which should be reliable.
+Since PHP doesn't provide sufficient information to determine the true declaration reliably, Nette uses its own heuristics, which should be reliable.

 trait DemoTrait